 Air pollution in Delhi has reached crisis levels, and now ranks highest in the world according to the WHO.
 Recent research has shown the effect of short-term exposure to air pollution on human capital formation.
 Yet, given the importance of human capital development as an input to economic growth, it is also essential to understand long-run effects.
-This project aims to use a randomized-control trial to identify the impact of air pollution on human capital formation.
-Specifically, researchers aim to randomize placement of air purifiers in primary schools throughout Delhi, and then measure both short- and long-run educational outcomes, as well as attendance and other behaviors.
+This project aims at using a randomized control trial to identify the impact of air pollution on human capital formation.
+The researchers aim at installing air purifiers in primary schools throughout Delhi, and then measure both short- and long-run educational outcomes, as well as attendance and other behaviors.
 Funding is requested for piloting, research design, and partnership formation.

 Collaborations for Impact in Education (CFI-Ed) IndiA

-This project aims to convene researchers and innovators in India and across the world to collaborate in the identification of promising solutions to India’s most pressing educational challenges.
+This project aims at bringing together researchers and innovators in India and across the world to collaborate for identifying promising solutions to India’s most pressing educational challenges.
 The objective of this proposal is to build an infrastructure (the Collaborations for Impact in Education, CFI-Ed) that will empower stakeholders (e.g., researchers, funders and policymakers) to efficiently address those problems through cutting edge research techniques.
 The program builds on a similar network being developed in the United States.